- Getting through our suffering with God

 We talk often, but she is one of my closest friends and she is doing very, very well.
 She has a, it’s really a miracle.
-That we are so thankful for God for because she has done.
-She, she’s like 97% back her old self.
-Hygiene’s Itali how are you when these fairs in these first few minutes, I’m going to go ahead and greet you and then if you come in later, once I’m starting kind of the content I want to share, I’m going to wait till the end and we can ask questions and say hi again because my add gets off the charts and I really can’t stay focused on what I’m trying to share with you today.
+That we are so thankful for God for because she has done. she’s like 97% back her old self.
+Hi Jen Zatelli, how are you? in these first few minutes, I’m going to go ahead and greet you, and then if you come in later, once I’m starting kind of the content I want to share, I’m going to wait till the end and we can ask questions and say hi again because my ADD gets off the charts and I really can’t stay focused on what I’m trying to share with you today.
 But anyways, so today as I woke up I was thinking about that.
 It’s also my little sister’s birthday.
-So shout out to Stephanie, my little sister and just the the joy of the day.
+So shout out to Stephanie, my little sister, and just the joy of the day.

 I’m finding myself being more cautious, being more anxious.
 And so one of the things I want to share with you, so I fill it up.
 I got kind of teary and vulnerable and I kind of was like, I think you’re right.
 I think I’m just afraid.
 And so just naming that and getting it out.
 I think I’ve, you know, I’ve shared this before in other videos, but when we name what’s happening inside of us, I am feeling fill in the blank, I’m feeling anxious, I’m feeling scared, I’m feeling angry, I’m feeling frustrated, I’m feeling all the fields.
 We’ve got to name them, we’ve got to get them out of us because otherwise they just stick inside.
 And I didn’t even realize how this deeper fear was driving some of my anger and angst.
 And you know, I had felt kind of out of sorts for a couple of days and I blamed it on, you know, technical things or on circumstances.